splace/angle/README.md

 # Angle

-this is an attempt at a general nice-n-clean (hiding the solution-space) way of using angles. a 'typed' angle.
+this is an attempt at a general nice-n-clean (hiding the solution-space) way of using angles.

+a 'typed' angle. potentially a pattern for other simular.

-could be compared with std. lib.
-Time/Duration.
+(could be compared with std. lib.
+Time/Duration.)

 Overview/docs: [![GoDoc](https://godoc.org/github.com/splace/angle?status.svg)](https://godoc.org/github.com/splace/angle)

-different scalings (degrees, radians etc) are out-of-context and only occure when human readability and/or access to hardware acceleration is required.
+different scalings (degrees, radians etc) are out-of-context.
+Only for human readability or access to external processes. (like hardware acceleration requiring radians)

 example of various human readable formats...